-We have over 1,800 grit bins and approximately 600 heaps of grit around the county.
+We have over 1,800 grit bins around the county.
 They are in key locations such as on steep bends and gradients, in villages (often near a school) and where they are most needed.
-We fill these before the start of winter and refill them as often as we are able to during the winter.
+The grit bins are intended for highways use only, and we fill these before the start of winter and refill them as often as we are able to during the winter.